pridiltal/ctv-AnomalyDetection/README.md

     provides three semi-parametric methods for detection of outliers in environmental data based on kernel regression and subsequent analysis of smoothing residuals
+  - the [rIP](https://cran.r-project.org/package=rIP) package supports detection of fraud in online surveys by tracing, scoring, and visualizing IP Aaddresses

 **Data Sets**